DestinE-Climate-DT/AQUA/docs/sphinx/source/drop.rst

 - ``frequency``: target temporal frequency (e.g., ``monthly``, ``daily``, ``3hourly``)
 - ``stat``: statistic to compute (``mean``, ``std``, ``max``, ``min``)
 - ``region``: spatial subsetting configuration
+- ``engine``: The engine used for the GSV retrieval, options are 'fdb' and 'polytope'.

 .. warning::
     Catalog detection is automatic, but specify the catalog name explicitly in the configuration